sametmax/VizHash.js/README.md

 The difference in picture quality is because I coudn't find a way to make antialiasing work with PHP GD.

+VizHash.js is distributed under the <a href="http://www.opensource.org/licenses/zlib-license.php">zlib/libpng licence</a>.

 Some stuff you could use it for
 ================================

-* Display a visual representation of passwords so you know you are entering the right one.
+* Display a <a href="http://jsfiddle.net/tXKj8/3/embedded/result/">visual representation of passwords</a> so you know you are entering the right one.
-* Display a visual representation bitcoin paiement address, so you can compare the one you entered with the one provided.
+* Display a visual representation of bitcoin paiement addresses, so you can compare the one you entered with the one provided.
 It should avoid a lot of "Oh Oh" moment and it's much easier to compare than QR codes.
 * Display anonymous comment hash of IP so you can easily follow a conversation thread by knowing who says what, but not who is who.
 * Display a visual representation of Git commit hash to ease history browsing.